Associate Professor of Latin American History

 Drawing on multi-site oral histories as well as previously unstudied company and government records, Alegre reconstructs community life and clandestine organizing during the Cold War.
 His study shows how the legacy of the Revolution continued to shape working-class expectations during this period.
 Finally, it is the first study to include railway women in the history of the industry and of the 1950s movement.

 Professor Alegre is currently working on two projects.
-The first draws on judicial records, captains' logs, sailors' letters, and other maritime sources to reconstruct the mid-nineteenth century Pacifc World during the Gold Rush, which attracted peoples from Europe, Latin America, and Asia to San Francisco, California.
+The first draws on judicial records, captains' logs, sailors' letters, and other maritime sources to reconstruct the mid-nineteenth century Pacific World during the Gold Rush, which attracted peoples from Africa, Asia, Europe, and Latin America to San Francisco, California.
 In particular, he is interested in how sexual violence emerged as an issue of concern in port cites along the Pacific rim of the Americas, as merchants, sailors, and adventurers traveled around Cape Horn and up the coast until reaching California.
 Preliminary findings were published in “Sodomitic Violence in Chile: Medical Knowledge and the Ambivalent Application of Law,” In Violence and Crime in Latin America: Representations and Politics, edited by Gema Santamaría and David Carey, Jr., 103-118.
 Norman: University of Oklahoma Press, 2017.
+A Spanish-language edition will appear in 2021.

-Professor Alegre's scholarly interests also include the history of slavery, collective memory, and women's history.
+His scholarly interests also include the history of race, collective memory, and women's history.
 If you are interested in taking one of his courses or just chatting about Latin America, feel free to e-mail him or to stop him in the halls.

 Railroad Radicals in Cold War Mexico: Gender, Class, and Memory